We can approve premises, like hotels and stately homes, to be used for civil marriage and civil partnership ceremonies.

 The premises will be approved for the registration of civil partnerships only and must be regularly available for the public to use for that purpose.

-All premises must have the benefit of such fire precautions as may be reasonably required by the authority, having consulted with the fire authority.
+All premises must have the benefit of such fire precautions as may be reasonably required, having consulted with the fire authority.

 Who can apply premises approval

-An application for premises approval must be made to the Licensing Authority by the proprietor or a trustee of the premises.
+An application for premises approval must be made to us by the proprietor or a trustee of the premises.

 The application must meet the premises requirements and regulations.